SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 This article describes how to extend your [Hello World extension](./build-a-hello-world-extension.md) to take advantage of page placeholders.

-You can also follow these steps by watching the video on the SharePoint PnP YouTube Channel:
+You can also follow these steps by watching the video on the Microsoft 365 Platform Communtiy (PnP) YouTube Channel:

 > [!Video https://www.youtube.com/embed/Wm1PG8U5bSw]